 - Addressing fears that result in negative workplace behaviors (like micromanagement).

-- Freeing up time to tend to personal growth by delegating where possible.
+- Freeing up time to tend to personal development by delegating where possible.

 - Practicing positive thinking and self-talk.